fhanel/hevy-api-dashboard/README.md

 This is a personal project that creates a web-based dashboard for tracking and analyzing workouts from the public Hevy API.

-**Note:** This project has only been tested with my own workout data.
-Feel free to use and build upon.
-Read section on API usage below.

 ## Features

 - **Weekday heatmap**: Visual representation of workouts per week